 The Lahu originally come from the Tibetan plateau and migrated gradually to Yunnan.
 They probably began moving into North Thailand in the 1870s or 1880s under pressure of Chinese domination.
-The Lahu are a strong independent and very diverse ethnic group who number about 60,000 in Thailand.
-They are located primarily in Chiang Mai and Chiang Rai provinces, but can also be found in considerable numbers as far south as Tak province.
-Their settlements are usually remote from roads and towns, due to their strong commitment to the maintenance of their traditional way of life.
-They probably are the most skilled hunters of all tribal groups.
-There are five sub-groups: Red, Yellow, Black, White and “Sheleh”.
-The Black Lahu is the largest sub-group, making up close to 80 per cent of the population.
-Their language is a Tibeto-Burman language and has various dialects.
-Black Lahu is the most common spoken dialect.
-Their language has no traditional script.
-Three romanizations have been introduced during this century, by Protestant and Roman Catholic missionaries and by Chinese government linguists.
+They are a strong independent and very diverse ethnic group who number about 60,000 in Thailand.
+Villages are primarily in Chiang Mai and Chiang Rai provinces, but are also as far south as Tak province.